 You may be aware that the Government recently passed the BSL Act.
 We hope that this means more power for BSL as a language and strength behind our rights as Deaf people to access services in BSL.
 I believe very strongly that access to language should be available to EVERYONE in our community, whether you use BSL, English, Lipreading, Deafblind Manual.
 With access to the right communication we can open up the world with wonderful conversations, rich interactions and where Deaf, Deafblind, deafened and hearing communities warmly welcome each other.
 A world where the barriers to effective communication are removed, and lifelong friendships can be made.

 The whole community has something to gain from sharing a common language; which is why we work very closely with partner organisations.
 These include local authorities, schools and charities.
 We have an ongoing close relationship with local charity, CSSEF (Chloe and Sophie's Special Ears Fund) who aim to brighten the lives of Deaf children through granting wishes and funding parents of Deaf children to learn Sign Language.

 Now I don't do this by myself!
 I have the most talented team of Deaf and hearing professionals working alongside me, many of whom have been here since the beginning, bringing passion and nurturing care to your learning environment.
 They all bring a wealth of experience and knowledge to every aspect of Sign for Thoughts.

-I am delighted to welcome Laurie McGarry and Vicky Weatherly to our growing team of Deaf native teachers.
+I am delighted to welcome Laurie Quigley, Penny Beschizza, Catherine Parker and Vicky Weatherley to our growing team of Deaf native teachers.
 In the meantime, we are sad to say goodbye to Sarah Reed, who has been our Deafblind trainer for 7 years and we want to thank her for all her hard work and passion during her time.